 - Those with savings or investment income of £10,000 or more before tax;

 - Taxpayers who made profits from selling things like shares, a second home or other chargeable assets and need to pay Capital Gains Tax;

 - Company directors – unless it was for a non-profit organisation (such as a charity) and you didn’t get any pay or benefits, like a company car;

-- Taxpayers whose income (or that of their partner’s) was over £50,000 and one spouse/partner claimed Child Benefit;
+- Taxpayers whose income (or that of their partner’s) was over £50,000 and one of you claimed Child Benefit;

-- Taxpayers who had income from abroad that they needed to pay tax on;
+- Taxpayers who had income from abroad that was taxable in the UK;

 - Taxpayers who lived abroad and had a UK income;